leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 ### Selected location

-We decided to place the fresco in the library, about 1m from the back wall, to leave the sockets accessible.
+The fresco will be placed about 1m from the back wall of the library, to leave the sockets accessible.

 We had thought of 3 other places to place it:

 - above the sockets, but we were worried that the fresco would fall easily and that the weight of the fresco might damage the sockets,
 - against the windows, but we wanted to avoid obstructing the luminosity to keep natural light in the room.
-- in the middle of the room, but this would make the library unusable.
+- in the very middle of the room, but this would make the library unusable.

 Every option had weaknesses but we've chosen the one that seems the least restrictive.

-### Test phase
+### Earlier test phase
 <img alt="ALGOSUP" src="./../Images/Unselected1.png" width="200">
 <img alt="ALGOSUP" src="./../Images/Unselected2.png" width="200">
 <img alt="ALGOSUP" src="./../Images/Unselected3.png" width="200">